 Presently, Earthquake is enjoying his run in the circuit as he has been prominently placed as the headliner for the Royal Comedy Tour.
 A popular property in stand-‐up his schedule is full and he revels in his accomplishments while traveling the world.
 ‘These ain’t jokes!’ he bellows from stage to stage as he reveals truths about himself and others that in any other circumstance may not be a laughing matter.
 ‘The essence of comedy is in exposing uncomfortable truths,’ he says in an interview.
 ‘Finding a way for the public to accept these truths is the art of the craft.’

 Presently Comedian Earthquake is basking in the love he received from comedic icon Whoopi Goldberg as one of her favorite comedians.
 In April of 2013, he appeared on ABC’s The View in a special segment of stand-‐up comedians showcased by the cast of The View as their personal favorites.
 Whoopi Goldberg chose Earthquake and in front of all of America she relished in his ‘fearlessness’.
 Needless to say, he shined to rave reviews.
 He then made an appearance on the popular late night program TBS’s Conan O’Brien and taped an eagerly anticipated forthcoming episode of BET’s hit sitcom ‘The Game’.
 It doesn’t look like his ‘natural’ is a disaster after all.

-When purchasing tickets, please notify Zanies of your handicapped status for seating accommodations.
-If tickets were purchased online, please call the Box Office at (615) 269-0221 in advance to makeView more
+When purchasing tickets please let us know your handicapped status for seating accommodations.
+If your tickets were purchased online, please call our Box Office at (615) 269-0221 in advance to makeView more